VG-SAMA/NewsApp/README.md

 - Install dependancies:
   - pip install -r requirements.txt

-# Update newsApp/settings.py database configuration to match your MySQL instance or MariaDB
+# Update newsApp/settings.py database configuration to match your MySQL instance or MariaDB if you are not running with docker
 1. MySQL Setup
     Install MySQL (if not installed):
         On Windows, download the installer from https://dev.mysql.com/downloads/mysql/